Pay, Tax, and Work Laws for Remote Employees

 If you have employees in a state, are you “doing business” in that state?
 The principle behind this is nexus, or connection.
 Nexus is the legal term for whether a state has the power to tax your business.
 This usually means that the business has a physical presence in the state, which can mean property, sales, or employees.
 If a company has its offices in State A and employees working remotely in State B, State B may claim that a part of the company’s income taxes must be paid to that state.

 The tax nexus laws in each state are different.
 Consider getting help from a tax professional or employment attorney who is licensed in the states where you have remote employees to determine your tax responsibilities.

 If the state’s hourly minimum wage rate is higher than the federal rate ($7.25 as of February 2020), you must pay the higher of the two rates.
 The U.S. Department of Labor website can help you learn all state minimum wage laws.

 All states require employers to purchase workers’ compensation insurance and to compensate employees for workplace injuries or illnesses.
 Some states allow you to buy your own workers’ compensation insurance, to purchase the state insurance, or to self-insure.
 The National Federation of Independent Businesses has a state-by-state comparison of workers’ compensation laws.

 Some states mandate employee or employer participation in disability insurance programs that pay employees for non-work related short-term disabilities.

-- California and Rhode Island fund their programs through employee payroll deductions, so you will have to register to withhold deductions from remote employees working in these states.
+- California, New Jersey, and Rhode Island fund their programs through employee payroll deductions, so you will have to register to withhold deductions from remote employees working in these states.

 - New York and New Jersey require covered employers to pay disability benefits to eligible full-time and part-time employees.
 The employer may purchase private insurance, state insurance, or apply to be a self-insurer.